KhronosGroup/Vulkan-Tools/icd/README.md

 ## Plans

-The initial mock ICD is just the null driver which can be used in combination with DevSim to test validation layers on simulated devices.
+The initial mock ICD is just the null driver which can be used to test validation layers on simulated devices.
 Here's a rough sequence of tasks planned for the mock driver going forward:
 - [X] Get all LVL tests passing on the bare null driver
 - [X] Get failing tests passing
 - [X] Get skipped tests passing as able
 - [ ] Get all LVL tests to run without unexpected errors
 - [X] Develop automated test flow using mock ICD (alternative to or replacement for run\_all\_tests.sh)
-- [X] Get all LVL tests to pass on a selection of device profiles using DevSim layer
 - [ ] Update LVL tests with device dependencies to target specific device profiles
 - [ ] Add entrypoint tracking & verification
 - [ ] Initially track expected calls